nashville-software-school/client-side-mastery/book-4-the-apprentice/chapters/REACT_BASICS.md

 1. Inside your `src` directory, create a `components` sub-directory.
 2. Put `Kennel.js` into the `components` directory.
-3. Within components, create an `animal` directory and place the AnimalCard.js inside.
+3. Within components, create an `animal` directory and place the AnimalCard.js inside along with `dog.svg`.
-4. Include `Kennel.css` in the components directory.
+4. Include `Kennel.css` in the components directory (see below for a starting css).
 5. Check your imports for correct paths.

 ```